dimensionmedia/buddystrap/readme.txt

 == Description ==

 BuddyStrap is not a kinky sex toy.
 It's a theme for BuddyPress built with Twitter Bootstrap (currently at 2.2.1).
 This is a side project (literally done on a weekend) that was created at request for those wanting this sort of thing.
-It is supposed to mimic the default BuddyPress 1.6 theme, and modifies as little as possible.
+It is supposed to mimic the default BuddyPress 1.6 theme, and is supposed to modify the theme and things as little as possible.

 This theme is recommended for BuddyPress developers with some measure of experience.
 Due to the state of the code, I wouldn't recommend this for a development environment.
 This is primarily to show you what's possible.